0xProject/protocol/docs/tokenomics/staking.md

     external;
 ```

 Note that when stake is moved its new status comes into effect on the _next epoch_.
 Stake's status remains unchanged over the duration of an epoch.
-See [section 11.4](#stake-management) for informaton on the implementation of stake accounting.
+See [section 11.4](#stake-management) for information on the implementation of stake accounting.

 #### Logic of `moveStake`